TeamNarU/CryptorMod/README.md

 -------------------------------------------------------------

-(c) CryptorMod, Cryptor, a "W with C in the top" logo are a property of Cryptor Inc and secured with copyright laws.
+(c) CryptorMod, Cryptor, a "W with C in the top" logo are a property of Cryptor Inc (and/or Team NarU) and secured with copyright laws.

 (c) 2014-202X Cryptor Inc.
+(c) '21 Team NarU, LLC